 Sarcastic Clapping: Wanda and Davis both take piano lessons from Emma, though Davis is much better at it.
 After Davis played a song in The Ruby, everybody applauded, except for a jealous Wanda.
 Davis, being Davis, misses the point entirely:

 Schoolyard Bully All Grown Up: Oscar meets his.
 Even as an old man, he still has his Gang Of Bullies backing him up, and they can still intimidate and terrify Oscar just as well as ever.
-There is even a montage of him bullying Oscar throughout the years: first as children, then as teenagers, then as middle-aged men at their high school reunion, then finally the present moment as seniors.
-But they are more terrified of Emma than Oscar could ever be of them, and flee the second they see her coming.
+There is even a montage of him bullying Oscar throughout the years: first in high school, then at their high school reunion, then in the present moment.
+However they get scared off by either Emma or Karen (it's unclear which).

 Scrabble Babble: Hank, in the first move of the game, decides to start things off with "abang".
 After being told that's two words, he decides to play "A".